top of page

 Pricing

-Claude offers a free version with a usage limit that varies based on demand.
+Claude offers pricing tiers that begin with a free version that has a usage limit based on demand.
 The Pro version, priced at $20 USD per month, grants access to Claude's most advanced AI model, which offers better editing and writing suggestions.

-As an editor, you're always on the lookout for ways to simplify your editorial process and improve your work.
-That's why it’s important to consider AI editing tools like ChatGPT, editGPT, Perplexity, and Claude.
-Each tool has its own strengths, catering to different aspects of editing.
-You don't have to go all-in and buy the paid versions of every tool.
+You don't have to go all-in and buy the paid versions of every program.
+Keep in mind there are excellent free AI tools for editors that can significantly improve your productivity without any cost, including the basic plans of ChatGPT and NotebookLM.
 Take a moment to think about what you really need, and then mix and match the paid and free versions that work best for you and your budget.
 By strategically integrating these tools into your AI editing workflow, you can boost your productivity and quality without breaking the bank.

 Erin Servais is a white woman with brown hair.
 She wears glasses and a blue suit.